katiehur5/cafe-people-detection/README.md

 Data: Images (train/valid/test) and annotations can be accessed [here](https://drive.google.com/drive/folders/1lL5gz42IVmu0zyoa9fdtz9qmFBzUhwdq?usp=sharing).

 Results: We ran one experiment.
-Records of loss across each epoch during training and model outputs during testing can be found in `results.txt`.
+Records of loss across each epoch during training and model performance (AP) during testing can be found in `results.txt`.
+Output from the model's transformation of test images can be found [here](https://drive.google.com/drive/folders/16-ytg9w3wHKGIG4bZ55ZbwlH6dkFp0eG?usp=sharing).

 ## Setup
 1. Clone this repository: